dankmeme01/globed/README.md

 * Finish making the spectating menu (god i hate UI)

 ## Special thanks

+Thanks to [ca7x3](https://twitter.com/ca7x3) for making the logo for the mod <3 (and for helping me test some things out)

 Thank you [Geode](https://geode-sdk.org/) and everybody in [Geode discord server](https://discord.gg/9e43WMKzhp) who helped me whenever I had issues.
 This is my first ever mod for Geometry Dash, and I am generally not very experienced in C++, so I've had a lot of difficulty with it.